 Safe Crossings is a program for children and teens who are facing or have experienced the death of someone significant in their lives.
 We honor the philosophy that each child’s needs are unique.
 Our Master’s level counselors can provide compassionate and knowledgeable support for grieving children of all ages and their families living in King County.
 Safe Crossings Program also provides phone consultation to adults seeking information on how to best support a grieving child or teen.
 This includes caregivers, school counselors, teachers, or others supporting a grieving child.

 Camp Erin®- King County is a free, weekend (overnight) bereavement camp for youth who are grieving the death of a significant person in their lives.
 Children and teens ages 6 to 18 attend a weekend camp experience that combines grief education and emotional support with fun, traditional camp activities.
 Camp is led by professional staff and caring trained volunteers.
 Campers are provided a safe environment to explore their grief, learn essential coping skills, and make friends with peers who are also grieving.
-For more information and to register for Camp Erin® visit the Camp Erin® website here.
+For more information and to register, visit the Camp Erin® website.

-You can also download written material that may guide you in discussing grief with children:
+You can download written material that may guide you in discussing grief with children:

 - Download our booklet about understanding and helping a grieving child.
 English version; Spanish version